 VRBO is part of the HomeAway family, the world leader in vacation rentals with over 1 million listings.
 We offer the largest selection of properties for any travel occasion and every budget.
 We’re committed to helping families and friends find a perfect vacation rental to create unforgettable travel experiences together.
 Learn More

 NOTE: PLEASE CONTACT ME WITH THE 'ENQUIRE NOW' BUTTON BEFORE MAKING AN ONLINE BOOKING REQUEST.

 Live like a true Greenwich Londoner and enjoy the village life in the big city.

-Explorers' Rest is a much-loved and charming two-bed Victorian house (circa 1890) that sleeps four in two comfy double beds.
-An additional mattress is provided for a fifth guest.
+Explorers' Rest is a much-loved and charming two-bed Victorian house (circa 1890) that sleeps six in one comfy double bed and one comfy double bunkbed.
+Two additional single mattresses are also provided.
 A baby's cot is also supplied, along with a high chair and security gate for the stairs.
 Well-behaved pets are warmly welcomed.

 Explorers' Rest has been loving prepared to help you relax and unwind after your long days exploring the city.
 Equipped as a full family home, Explorers' Rest should have everything you need to be as comfortable in London as you would be at home.

 Located in London's leafy borough of Royal Greenwich, both central London and the countryside are within easy reach by car or public transport.